umbertocolangelo/BIS2_satellite-tasking/README.md

-Satellite Tasking microservice for a recommender system for critical event detection developed for BIS2 course at Politecnico di Milano
+Satellite Tasking microservice of a recommender system for critical event detection developed for BIS2 course at Politecnico di Milano